prometheus/docs/content/docs/guides/go-application.md

 curl http://localhost:2112/metrics
 ```

-## Example application with non-default metrics
+## Adding your own metrics

-The application [above](#how-go-instrumentation-works) exposes only the default Go metrics.
+The application [above](#how-go-exposition-works) exposes only the default Go metrics.
 You can also register your own custom application-specific metrics.
-This example application exposes an `opsQueued` [gauge](/docs/concepts/metric_types/#gauge) that registers the number of currently queued operations.
+This example application exposes a `myapp_queued_ops` [gauge](/docs/concepts/metric_types/#gauge) that registers the number of currently queued operations.
 Every 2 seconds, the gauge is incremented by one.

 ```go
 package main